 The airport transfer desk is at the arrivals gate.
 Samui Airport shows prices for private transfers and van transfers on their website.
 You may wish to book a transfer via your hotel to save time and money.

-When traveling to countries like Cambodia or Myanmar, booking flights into Thailand and then transferring to those countries is much easier than trying to fly directly into them.
+When spending your vacations to countries like Cambodia or Myanmar, booking flights into Thailand and then transferring to those countries is much easier than trying to fly directly into them.

 Please note the below transfers are available if you have the right visa or can apply for a visa on arrival.